Migrating a website to WordPress isn’t simple!

-Anyone who has tried to migrate content from one platform to another is likely to tell you that it didn’t go smoothly.
+Anyone who has tried to migrate content from between platforms will probably tell you it didn’t go smoothly.
 These plugins and tools work in theory, but there are often errors that need solving manually.
-Data being migrated to the wrong place, missing images, images not corresponding to the correct posts, etc. etc. If you don’t have use amounts of content, it’s probably best to do it manually – making any rewrites and other improvements along the way.
+Data being migrated to the wrong place, missing images, images not corresponding to the correct posts, etc. etc. If you don’t have use amounts of content, it’s probably best to do it manually.
+You can make any rewrites and other improvements along the way.

 What about the design?

-Some people will manage to migrate their content on their own, but you can’t design a professional WordPress website simply by installing a theme, copying some CSS and tweaking the settings.
+Some people will manage to migrate their content on their own.
+However you can’t design a professional WordPress website simply by installing a theme, copying some CSS and tweaking the settings.
 This just won’t look good.

 WordPress themes are a fantastic opportunity to get a highly effective WordPress site.
 For truly professional results, you need a WordPress expert to interpret the theme for your business, reformat all your content from scratch and use it to its full potential.